 Software testing is as old as software development itself.
 By definition, the purpose of testing is to find errors in a program so that it functions in accordance with the end user’s requirements.

 In the beginning, testing was a negligible process, but things began to change dynamically in the 1990s and 2000s, along with the introduction of IBM’s PC (and many clones it spawned).
-PCs were not identical of course, and specification of their software and hardware varied widely.
+PCs were not identical of course, and the specification of their software and hardware varied widely.
 This fact made it necessary to prepare software that worked the same way on every machine.

 Another factor that added up to the importance of tests was the commercialization of software and business demanding more frequent releases to keep clients happy with updated products on a regular basis.
 The same reason made the industry abandon the waterfall approach and work out more flexible ways for continuous software development management.
 The answer was Agile.